merthidayetoglu/CommBench/README.md

 #### Example

-There are multiple examples in the ``main.cpp`` that implements the proposed group-to-group patterns.
+There are multiple examples in the ``main.cpp`` that implements the proposed patterns.
 Each benchmarking pattern is parameterized and expressed in a few lines of code.
+Custom (e.g., application dependent) benchmarks can be configured similarly.

 For questions and support, please send an email to merth@stanford.edu